skade/skade.me/source/blog/2013-08-29-exhaustion.html.markdown

 This is why I am ending my community involvements effectively now and will not start working on anything new.
 This mostly means:

-* I am retiring as a Padrino core member
+* I retired as a Padrino core member
 * I will, at this time, not be involved in the planning eurucamp 2014, if there should be one
 * My tiny planned projects for the Ruby Berlin e.V. will be put on hold
 * The eurucamp hackdays are discontinued, unless someone wants to pick them up